MicrosoftDocs/sdk-api/sdk-api-src/content/appxpackaging/nf-appxpackaging-iappxmanifestapplication-getstringvalue.md

 # IAppxManifestApplication::GetStringValue

 ## -description

-Gets the value of a string element in the application metadata section of the manifest.
+Gets the string value of an element or attribute in the application metadata section of the manifest.

 ## -parameters

 ### -param name [in]

 Type: <b><a href="https://docs.microsoft.com/windows/desktop/WinProg/windows-data-types">LPCWSTR</a></b>

-The name of the string element to get from the application metadata.
-Valid values include:
+The name of the element or attribute value to get from the application metadata.
+Supported names include:

-<p class="indent">"Description"

-<p class="indent">"DisplayName"

-<p class="indent">"EntryPoint"

-<p class="indent">"Executable"

-<p class="indent">"Id"

-<p class="indent">"Logo"

-<p class="indent">"SmallLogo"

-<p class="indent">"StartPage"

-<p class="indent">"Square150x150Logo" for Windows 8.1 and later

-<p class="indent">"Square30x30Logo" for Windows 8.1 and later

-<p class="indent">"BackgroundColor" for Windows 8.1 and later

-<p class="indent">"ForegroundText" for Windows 8.1 and later

-<p class="indent">"WideLogo" for Windows 8.1 and later

-<p class="indent">"Wide310x310Logo" for Windows 8.1 and later

-<p class="indent">"ShortName" for Windows 8.1 and later

-<p class="indent">"Square310x310Logo" for Windows 8.1 and later

-<p class="indent">"Square70x70Logo" for Windows 8.1 and later

-<p class="indent">"MinWidth" for Windows 8.1 and later
+* AppListEntry
+* BackgroundColor
+* DefaultSize
+* Description
+* DisplayName
+* EntryPoint
+* Executable
+* ForegroundText
+* ID
+* LockScreenLogo
+* LockScreenNotification
+* Logo
+* MinWidth
+* ShortName
+* SmallLogo
+* Square150x150Logo
+* Square30x30Logo
+* Square310x310Logo
+* Square44x44Logo
+* Square70x70Logo
+* Square71x71Logo
+* StartPage
+* Tall150x310Logo
+* VisualGroup
+* WideLogo
+* Wide310x150Logo

-Refer to the schema to determine where these values are being read from.
+Refer to the [schema](https://docs.microsoft.com/uwp/schemas/appxpackage/uapmanifestschema/schema-root) to determine where these values are being read from in the manifest.

 ### -param value [out, retval]

 Type: <b><a href="https://docs.microsoft.com/windows/desktop/WinProg/windows-data-types">LPWSTR</a>*</b>

-The value of the requested element.
+The value of the requested element or attribute.

 ## -returns

 Type: <b>HRESULT</b>

-If this method succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
-Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.
+If this method succeeds, it returns **S_OK**.
+Otherwise, it returns an **HRESULT** error code.

 ## -remarks

-If the optional string value is not defined, this method returns <b>E_INVALIDARG</b> and <i>value</i> is <b>NULL</b>.
+If the *name* parameter is not a supported name of an element or attribute in the manifest, this method returns **E_INVALIDARG**.
+If the *name* parameter is supported but the element or attribute is not found in the manifest, this method returns **S_OK** and the return value of the *value* parameter is **NULL**.

-The caller must free the memory allocated for <i>value</i> using the <a href="https://docs.microsoft.com/windows/desktop/api/combaseapi/nf-combaseapi-cotaskmemfree">CoTaskMemFree</a> function.
+The caller must free the memory allocated for *value* using the <a href="https://docs.microsoft.com/windows/desktop/api/combaseapi/nf-combaseapi-cotaskmemfree">CoTaskMemFree</a> function.

-#### Examples
+## Examples

 For an example, see <a href="https://docs.microsoft.com/windows/desktop/appxpkg/how-to-query-package-identity-information">Quickstart: Read app package manifest info</a>.

 <div class="code"></div>

 ## -see-also

 <a href="https://docs.microsoft.com/windows/desktop/api/appxpackaging/nn-appxpackaging-iappxmanifestapplication">IAppxManifestApplication</a>